Enforced Disappearance of Roy Rivera in Mexico: Ten Years without Answers or Justice

 In October 2018, the HRC registered the case and transmitted it to Mexico.
 The authorities have 6 months to submit their reply.

-In her complaint, Ms. Hidalgo Rea requests the HRC:
+In her complaint, Ms. Hidalgo Rea requested the HRC:

 - To declare that her son Roy is a victim of a violation of 6, 7, 9 and 16 (right to life, prohibition of torture, right to personal liberty, and right to recognition as a person before the law), read alone and in conjunction with Art.
 2, para.
 3 (right to an effective remedy), of the International Covenant on Civil and Political Rights because of his enforced disappearance and the subsequent absence of an exhaustive and effective investigation, both as regards the search of Roy and the identification of those responsible, their prosecution and punishment.
 The aforementioned provisions are also considered to be violated due to the failure to adopt adequate reparation and compensation measures for the damages suffered.